openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 21. In the subsequent days, the cluster is scaled up to handle additional workload.
 The new nodes receive the most recent, desired configuration.
 22. On the first Saturday of the next month, the MCO resumes its work.
-In order to ensure that forward progress is made for all nodes, the MCO will update nodes that have the oldest current configuration first.
+In order to ensure that forward progress is made for all nodes, the MCO will update nodes in order of oldest rendered configuration to newest rendered configuration (among those nodes that do not already have the desired configuration).
 This ensures that even if the desired configuration has changed multiple times while maintenance was not permitted, no nodes are starved of updates.
 Consider the alternative where (a) worker-node updates required > 24h, (b) updates to nodes are performed alphabetically, and (c) MachineConfigs are frequently being changed